Value-added tax (VAT)

 Tax on real estate transfer (ITP)

-A tax on real estate transfer applies to the transfer of immovable assets.
-Transfer is defined in an ample sense, as a sale, a cession of the right to use, a transfer of inheritance rights, etc.
+ITP applies to the transfer of immovable assets.
+Transfer is defined in a wide sense, as a sale, a cession of the right to use, a transfer of inheritance rights, etc.

 Both parties to the transfer contract are subject to this tax at a rate of 2% on the property’s tax value (according to a National Register, a value generally lower than market value).
 When the property is transferred without payment, the beneficiary pays tax at a rate of 4% on the property tax valuation, except in instances where the property is transferred to direct heirs or legatees, who pay this tax at a rate of 3%.